leowz/fitleiOSAppGitBook/chapter1.md

 > ![](/assets/Pasted image at 2017_05_10 02_36 PM.png)

 Buy clothes button work the same way as the buy button in Clothes info view does.
-They are bind to buyClothAction.
+They are bind to `buyClothAction`.
 When the clothes currently on the avatar has a URL to the product page, then the button will be enabled and by pressing on the button, a browser will be launched and redirect to the product page on the current clothes on the avatar.

 ### Clothes Panel

 There are three sections in the Clothes panel and each section is a customized collection view.
 All the  behaviors of the collection views are delegated in the delegation methods.

-* Clothes type collection view
+* **Clothes type collection view**
   * Situated at the bottom of clothes panel, composed of arrow button at the left and clothes type buttons at the right side of arrow button.
   * When any item cell, which is a certain type of clothes, is pressed by the user, clothes collection view will show up.
-* Clothes collection view
+* **Clothes collection view**
   * Situated at the middle of clothes panel, with each collection item cell represents a model of clothes.
   * When item cell is pressed, the avatar will try on this clothes of recommended size.
 And size collection view will show up on top of clothes collection view.
-* Size collection view
+* **Size collection view**

   * Situated at the top of the clothes panel, with each item cell represents a certain size of a selected clothes.